After more than ten years of monitoring, we've learned a lot about park ecosystems, how they're changing, and what they may look like in the future.

 - Natural flows, and variable flows that follow natural flow patterns (e.g., on regulated rivers), result in lower levels of invasive plants.
 Stable flows from dams generally favor invasive plants over native plants.

 Invasive Exotic Plants

 - Exotic-plant control works.
 Several parks have eliminated invasive exotic species from known locations, or made areas largely weed-free.
 NCPN monitoring results have reflected successful control efforts in several parks, including Colorado and Fossil Butte national monuments, and Zion and Capitol Reef national parks.
 These control efforts are most effective when the infestations are small.
 However, this work is never “done;” it’s an ongoing challenge.
 The NCPN monitors and regularly reports on invasive exotic plants at eight parks.

 - NCPN landbird populations are experiencing more declines than increases.
-Over 13 years of data collection, 167 individual species have been detected in 11 NCPN parks.
-In 2018, a total of 135 population-density trends were estimated across three habitats: low-elevation riparian, pinyon-juniper, and sage shrubland.
-Twenty-two of those trends were significant (p-value <0.05), including 7 positive trends and 15 negative trends (see below).
+Over 15 years of data collection, 173 individual species have been detected in 11 NCPN parks.
+In 2020, a total of 121 population-density trends were estimated across three habitats: low-elevation riparian, pinyon-juniper, and sage shrubland.
+Eleven of those trends were significant (p-value <0.05), including 9 declining trends and 2 increasing trends.

 - Wadeable streams in NCPN parks are prone to flash floods.
 Changes in these systems tend to be sudden and unpredictable, and longer-term trends can be hard to detect.

 - Vegetation along these streams tends to be well-adapted to disturbances.